 Between the bleaching and other things that threaten this precious reef system, there are portions of the Great Barrier Reef that have died.
 The truth may be hard to swallow, however, knowing the statistics helps people realize the seriousness of the barrier’s fate.

-In 2016, just 4 years ago, it was reported that somewhere around 30% of the Great Barrier Reef had diedOpens in a new tab. just that year alone from bleaching.
+In 2016, just 4 years ago, it was reported that somewhere around 30% of the Great Barrier Reef had died just that year alone from bleaching.
 For something so large, this means miles upon miles of drained corals in underwater graves.

 The sunlight helps provide food for these fragile systems, however, when the temperatures of the water rise too much, it is simply too much pressure on these corals.